khhaliil/AVATARIO/Readme.md

 Raven v12 scores 11.6 for HumanEval, while GPT4 alpaca lora scores 14.0.
 A higher HumanEval score for Raven v12 suggests that it is better perceived by human evaluators.

-# Conclusion
+# Conclusion on the Avatario ChatBot

 Raven v4, a model based on the foundation of RWKV-4 has a promising architecture, however, the version of its weights trained by the community is not very powerful, the model can perform basic tasks like writing SQL queries and simple code in Python or Java for example, but if you want to use it as a project structure it will not be able to guide you very well, because of its obsolete training data.
 Nevertheless, it's a good model for understanding and following the thread of a discussion.
 The important thing is that the model has an architecture that favors its low-cost training and that with well-chosen custom training data, it can be worth a gpt-3.5 or even better and more specialized, depending on your data.

-[Here](https://www.canva.com/design/DAFl0PMO1Fc/D1k7EG1VMgPtTtLGnIJnuA/edit?utm_content=DAFl0PMO1Fc&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton) is a presentation for the RWKV model in the Wevioo intenship context.

 Check the paper RWKV: Reinventing RNNs for the Transformer Era [HERE](https://arxiv.org/abs/2305.13048)
 # Possibilities